10 CSR 10-6.261 - Control of Sulfur Dioxide Emissions

 (C) Individual units subject to a more restrictive SO2 emission limit or more restrictive fuel sulfur content limit under -

-(2) Definitions.
-Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020.
+(C) Definitions of certain terms specified in this rule, other than those defined in section (2) of this rule, may be found in 10 CSR 10-6.020.

 (3) General Provisions.